maruf99/world-cup-app/README.md

 ### Sorting & Recursion Algorithms

+In order to use the Binary Search algorithm on an array, the array must already be sorted.
+In order to accomplish this, the sorting algorithm we made use of in this application is Quick Sort, a "divide and conquer" algorithm that works by picking an element as a pivot, and partioning the array to be searched around this pivot.
+Our implementation of Quick Sort can be seen in [`src/frontend/src/util/util.ts`](src/frontend/src/util/util.ts#L98), where the main `quickSort()`, `partition()`, and `swap()` functions are defined.

 ### Other
 We've used various other concepts in addition to the aforementioned ones, such as switch/case decisional structures, try/catch blocks etc.